michami/MBR/README.md

 I decided to design a solo RPG with rules simple enough to memorize, does not need any information written down, and used some type of "oracle" to aid in story creation.

 This is that RPG.
 It's not for everyone and it's not designed to replace an RPG you might play in the comfort of your home.
-It's designed to be a form of entertainment that you can create with nothing but sticks and stones. (and a knife, if you have one)
+It's designed to be a form of entertainment that you can create with nothing but sticks and stones. (and a knife, though you could use a stone knife)

 # Summary